-If you reside in Northern Ireland, you can use your pet passport to travel to the EU, as long as it’s also been issued in Northern Ireland.
-But you should seek the advice of your vet first, if you’re planning to go to the EU in the first few months of 2021.
-And please note that if your pet passport was issued in Northern Ireland on 31 December 2020 or before that date, it’s no longer valid.
+And please note that if your pet passport was issued in Northern Ireland on or before 31 December 2020, it’s no longer valid.
 You should contact your vet to get it updated.
 Northern Ireland is planning to roll out a new ‘UK (NI)’ pet passport later this year.

 To travel to the EU and Northern Ireland from Great Britain, your pet or assistance dog will need:

-- An animal health certificate (AHC) unless your pet has a valid pet passport issued in Northern Ireland or a European Union country
+- An animal health certificate (AHC), unless your pet has a valid pet passport issued in Northern Ireland or an EU country

 - A valid rabies vaccination

 - Tapeworm treatment carried out by a qualified vet if you’re taking your dog straight to Northern Ireland, Ireland, Malta, Norway or Finland.
 Only dogs need this.

 The Government has also advised that you should get in contact with your vet at least one month before you travel, to be certain that your pet can travel to the EU.